-The absence of a liability shield amendment to Section 401(b) makes clear that a partnership remains liable for its obligations incurred while they are a limited liability partnership.
-However, a partner's obligation to contribute to a partnership's losses beyond previously agreed contributions is limited to the partner's share of partnership obligations for which that partner is personally liable under Section 306.
+The absence of a liability shield amendment to Section 401(b) makes clear that general and limited partnerships remain liable for their obligations incurred while they are a limited liability partnership.
+However, a partner's obligation to contribute to a general or limited partnership's losses beyond previously agreed contributions is limited to the partner's share of partnership obligations for which that partner is personally liable under Section 306.

 In the case of an operating limited liability partnership, the Section 306 liability shield may be partially eroded where the limited liability partnership incurs both shielded and unshielded liabilities.
-Where the limited liability partnership uses its assets to pay shielded liabilities before paying unshielded liabilities, each partner's obligation to contribute to the limited liability partnership for that partner's share of the unpaid and unshielded obligations remains intact.
-The same issue is less likely to occur in the context of the termination of a limited liability partnership since a partner's contribution obligation is based only on that partner's share of unshielded obligations and the partnership will ordinarily use the contributed assets to pay unshielded claims first as they were the basis of the contribution obligation.
+Where the limited liability partnership uses its assets to pay shielded liabilities before paying unshielded claims, each partner's obligation to contribute to the limited liability partnership for that partner's share of the unpaid and unshielded obligations remains intact.
+The same issue does not occur in the context of the termination of a limited liability partnership since a partner's contribution obligation is only based on that partner's share of unshielded obligations.
+Accordingly, the order of payment is irrelevant in that context.
 See Section 807(b) cmt.

-Section 401(c) makes clear that a partner's right to indemnification by the entity is not affected by a partnership becoming a limited liability partnership.
+Section 401(c) makes clear that a partner's right to indemnification by the entity is not affected by a partnership or limited partnership becoming a limited liability partnership.
 Accordingly, partners continue to share partnership losses to the extent of partnership assets.